awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 **To load data into an existing table**

 The COPY command is used by query editor v2 to load data from Amazon S3\.
-The COPY command generated and used in the query editor v2 Load data wizard supports all the parameters available to the COPY command syntax to copy from Amazon S3\.
+The COPY command generated and used in the query editor v2 load data wizard supports all the parameters available to the COPY command syntax to copy from Amazon S3\.
 For information about the COPY command and its options used to load data from Amazon S3, see [COPY from Amazon Simple Storage Service](https://docs.aws.amazon.com/redshift/latest/dg/copy-parameters-data-source-s3.html) in the *Amazon Redshift Database Developer Guide*\.

 1. Confirm that the table is already created in the database where you want to load data\.
 The query editor v2 can only load data into an existing table\.